-Let $X$ be the interior of an $(n+1)$-dimensional compact complex manifold with stricly pseudoconvex boundary $M$ and $\r$ a defining function of $X$.
-By strict pseudoconvexity, a $(1,1)$-form $\pa\ol{\pa}\log(-1/\r)$ defines a K\"{a}hler metric on $X$ near the boundary.
+Let $X$ be a strictly pseudoconvex manifold and $\r$ a defining function of $X$.
+By strict pseudoconvexity, a $(1,1)$-form $\pa\ol{\pa}\log(-1/\r)$ defines a K\"{a}hler metric on $X$ near the boundary $M=\pa X$.
 We extend this metric to a hermitian metric $g$ on $X$, and denote the connection and the curvature forms of $g$ by ${\psi_i}^{j}$ and ${\Psi_i}^{j}$ respectively.
-D. Burns and C. Epstein \cite{BE2} renormalized these forms by subtracting singularities; The renormalized connection form is defined by
+Burns and Epstein \cite{BE2} renormalized these forms by subtracting singularities.
+The renormalized connection form is defined by

 where

 The renormalized curvature is defined by

 where